 - Each piece should have a purpose.
 Whether it’s a data-driven tweet, a video detailing a process, or a sponsored Facebook post with a link to your corporate blog, each piece of social media content should have its own place in the larger story.
 Is it to bring awareness to a common pain point in the industry—one that your product eliminates?
 To inform on best practices, which helps establish influencer status for your company?

 - Cement lead engagement with interactions along the way.
-Refining segments begins with getting a sense of what customers are truly thinking as revealed through touchpoints.
+Refining segments begin with getting a sense of what customers are truly thinking as revealed through touchpoints.
 Be attentive to customer comments and questions—the right social media management tool can make this a simple and intuitive task.
 When warranted, ask them specific questions, such as “In your current job, what [product enhancements] would make your day-to-day life easier?”
 “What’s your biggest frustration as you look for [products/solutions]?”
 Then create content addressing their responses.

 Once every piece of content has a purpose, each segment has its own stream of content, and each segment is being uniquely engaged as leads move through the sales funnel, you can be confident that your content is coming ever closer to reaching maximum efficiency.